Merkoba/Hue/README.md

 "settings_default_other_words_to_highlight"
 >Other words to trigger highlights apart from the current nickname, by default.

+"settings_default_double_tap"
+>What command or string to trigger on double tap by default.

+"settings_default_double_tap_2"
+>What command or string to trigger on double tap 2 by default.

+"double_tap_key"
+>The key that triggers the double tap.

+"double_tap_key_2"
+>The key that triggers the other double tap.

 "room_settings_default_images_enabled"
 >Whether images are show to the user when joining a room for the first time.